Skip to Content

 The empty tub at Crab Cooker with the mountains in the distance

-There is one hot spring pool at Crab Cooker.
-In our opinion, this is one of the best reasons to visit Crab Cooker because it is completely secluded with one single tub.
+But there is only one hot spring pool.
+However, we think this is one of the best reasons to visit because it’s completely secluded with one single tub.

 Pros: